 Quick Answer

-Kylian Mbappe is the strongest early pick because he already won the 2022 Golden Boot with eight goals and still leads one of the best attacks in international football.
-Harry Kane is the closest challenger, with Erling Haaland just behind if Norway give him enough matches to build momentum.
+Kylian Mbappe is still the safest pre-tournament pick because he already won the 2022 adidas Golden Boot with eight goals and France remain one of the strongest teams in the field.
+Harry Kane is the closest challenger, with Erling Haaland just behind if Norway turn their return to the World Cup into a knockout run.

 How the Golden Boot Is Decided